Sokół Nisko: Supporters

 Sokół Nisko fans have a friendship with supporters of the local giant Stal Stalowa Wola.
 They also had their fan group that suspended its activities in 2019.

-Team reserve
+Reserve team

 Sokół Nisko II served as the Sokół's reserve side.
 The greatest success of this team was promotion to the sixth-tier liga okręgowa (regional league).
 In the years 2009–2013 Sokół II played in klasa B, in the season 2012–13 they won the promotion back to klasa A. After taking a place in the relegation zone after the 2013–14 season, they did not continue to play in the following years.